kubernetes/community/contributors/design-proposals/mount-options.md

 and added as a field to PVs.

-If admin has configured mount option for a storage type that does not support mount options, then `mountOptions` parameter will be simply ignored for such volume types.
+If admin has configured mount option for a storage type that does not support mount options, then a "provisioning failed" event will be added to PVC and PVC will stay in pending state.

 Also, if configured mount option is invalid then corresponding mount time failure error will be added to pod object.

 ## Preventing users from specifying mount options in inline volume specs of Pod